tikangcs/Indigeo/README.md

     2. Guest => Map screen for those who simply want to sample the app

 ## Login Screen
-The bare features of this application can be enjoyed as a guest, but registered users have access to additional features.
+The baseline features of this application can be enjoyed as a guest, but registered users have access to additional features.
 Returning users looking for their accounts will have to login using their registered email and password combination.
 The forms on this page validate the inputs before authenticating it through the Firebase authentication service.
 Once a user is successfully logged in, the user is redirected to the user profile screen.

 You cannot create a new account at this time but use the following credentials to login: